- Gaslighting In Relationships

 No matter which way you look at it, gaslighting is a malicious act.
 It aims to degrade someone’s mind in such a way as to make them vulnerable to another’s control or suggestion.

 It can only be described as a weapon because it causes so much psychological and emotional damage.
-It is a clear form of abuse and a violation of the victim’s love and respect.
+It is a clear form of psychological abuse and a violation of the victim’s love and respect.

 Hopefully the examples above will at least help you identify instances of gaslighting in your own life or past.
 Recognizing it is the first step toward combating its harmful effects.